mahelbdlm/INT/modules/readme.md

 This function is customizable, using variable number of inputs (varargin, nargin).
 For more information on varargin, visit [matlab site](https://mathworks.com/help/matlab/ref/varargin.html) or ask a fellow student.

+> [!WARNING]
+> This script is now included in the getFrames class.
+You may still use it in your code, but it is advised to use the class instead as this script won't be receiving new updates.

 ```pipe=connectDepth(a,b,c,d);```
 | Variable  | Description |
 | ------------- | ------------- |